 Along with having enough access to sunlight, your home needs to be big enough for the solar panels to fit on the roof safely.
 Small homes may not have enough open roof space for solar panels, or they might not be able to withstand the weight of the panels.
 The ideal homes have large areas of open roofing that is not broken up by gables or dormers, such as ranch style houses.
 While it may be possible to make modifications to your home to qualify for solar panels, these changes can end up costing more than you would potentially save in the long run.

-Welcome, solar energy: The roof of this 3-bedroom, 2-bath Ranch style home plan has the perfect open space for solar panels to fit safely (House Plan #176-1012).
+Welcome, solar energy: The roof of this 3-bedroom, 2-bath Ranch style home plan has the perfect open space for solar panels to fit safely (Plan #176-1012).

 The advances in technology – plus the lower costs today – make now a great time to look into solar energy for your home.
-Have you added solar power to your home already?
+Have you added solar electric power, heating, or passive cooling to your home already?
 We’d love to hear about your experience!